John Segrue: Internment and death

 At the outbreak of World War II, Segrue was in the Balkans.
 During the early stages of the war, he reported for the News Chronicle from Budapest, whilst also travelling extensively within the regions of continental Europe still open to him.
 In the spring of 1941, Segrue was in Belgrade, reporting on the German invasion of Yugoslavia.
 He was present during Operation Retribution, the April 1941 German bombing of Belgrade, where David Walker of the Daily Mirror saw him calmly writing his dispatch by a blown-out hotel window.
 Foreign correspondents stationed in Belgrade received urgent messages from their employers, instructing them to flee whilst they still could.
 Segrue’s paper, the News Chronicle, was greatly concerned about his safety, as he had become a prominent enemy of the Reich.
 As a result of his open defiance and fierce criticism of the Nazis, he had been added to the Sonderfahndungsliste G.B., commonly referred to as ‘The Black Book,’ a list of people whom the SS had marked down for immediate arrest in the event of the Germans’ successfully completing the invasion of Britain.
 He was listed twice: once by his journalistic nom de plume ‘J.C.
 Segrue’ and once by the name "Chrisoton [sic], John Segrue."
 He was being hunted by Referat IV B4, a sub-department of the "Suppression of Opposition" office Amt IV.

 In Belgrade, Segrue was informed that the final escape transport was departing the city, but he refused to leave, insisting that he finish his story first, to the disbelief of the messenger.
 He instead planned to travel to Budapest in order to reunite with his wife, Eveline.
 He made his way to Sarajevo, after managing to catch the last train from Belgrade, then attempted to join a British convoy, but he was told that there was no place available for him.
 He decided to continue his journey to Budapest, travelling via Zagreb, then the capital of Independent State of Croatia, but was captured there by the Germans on his arrival.
-He was then sent to a German prisoner-of-war camp; his wife was also interned for the duration of the war.
+He was then sent to a German prisoner-of-war camp.

 At the time of his imprisonment, Segrue was already nearing 60 and not physically robust.
 He was interned in Stalag XIII-A, Lower Silesia, where he developed tuberculosis.
 British doctors endeavoured to save him, and had him transferred to a hospital with better facilities, but his condition was fatal.
 On 11 September 1942, aged 58, he died in the hospital of Stalag XIII-B, Lamsdorf, Germany.
 His death was reported in several newspapers of the time, including The New York Times.
 He was buried in Rakowicki Cemetery in Kraków, Poland.